Instructions for Students

 • The Department of Family Medicine offers a Summer Research and Clinical Assistantship Program that provides mentored clinical research and shadowing experiences in the department.
 The application is separate from Shapiro.
 Watch for email announcements of the program.

-• The Shapiro Summer Research Program permits select students to pursue international opportunities.
-These generally require more advance planning and lead time, and are primarily suited for students with previous international experience.
-Interested students should consider meeting with Dr. Jim Conway, Director of the SMPH office of Global Health, to discuss possibilities.
+• The Shapiro Summer Research Program permits select students to pursue global health opportunities.
+These require more advanced planning and lead time and are primarily suited for students with previous international experience.
+Students will be required to participate in online modules that will prepare them to work independently in international settings or take the 2-credit PUBLHLTH 714 course in the fall or spring semester prior to their Shapiro experience.
+Interested students should meet with Dr. Jim Conway, Director of the SMPH Office of Global Health, during the fall semester to discuss possibilities and further requirements for this type of research experience.

-2024 Shapiro Summer Research Program: Timeline, Events, and Deadlines
+2025 Shapiro Summer Research Program: Timeline, Events, and Deadlines

-Dec 2023 – Feb 2024 Students view faculty-submitted projects (updated hourly) at the Projects page
+Dec 2024 – Feb 2025 Students view faculty-submitted projects (updated hourly) at the Projects page

-Mar 3, 2024 Deadline for students to submit 2024 Shapiro applications via this link
+Mar 3, 2025 Deadline for students to submit 2025 Shapiro applications via this link

-May 15 – Aug 15, 2024 2024 Shapiro Summer Program
+May 15 – Aug 15, 2025 2025 Shapiro Summer Program

 (research must be conducted during this window)

-Nov 25, 2024 Student Research Forum.
+Nov 24, 2025 Participate in the Medical Student Research Forum.

-2023 Summer Program Curriculum (will be updated for 2024 in late spring, 2024)
+Summer Program Curriculum (will be updated for 2025 in late spring, 2025)

 Mandatory: